OpenMultiBoxing/WebSite/help.md

 Note that to change the delay you need to hit the Return key

-There is a "Track Mouse" (and stop tracking) button (and hotkey, default `Ctrl-Shift-M`) to track coordinates to help doing pixel perfect placement of your windows
+There is a "Track Mouse" (and stop tracking) button (and hotkey, default `Ctrl-Shift-Alt-M`, changed from before for consistency with broadcast as Ctrl-Shift-R) to track coordinates to help doing pixel perfect placement of your windows

 You can toggle the focus follow mouse behavior using a hotkey (default `Ctrl-Shift-F`)

-You can turn on Left and Right Mouse Click **broadcasting** using the checkbox or the hotkey (default `Ctrl-M`).
+You can turn on Left and Right Mouse Click **broadcasting** using the checkbox or the hotkey (default `Ctrl-Shift-M`).
 Pressing both mouse buttons (ie movement), or leaving any button held for more than half a second (ie camera changes) or having W key held will prevent click broadcasting.

 ## Other Games